willfindlay/comp4000-experience1/experience1.md

 To get started, you will need to run a few commands on your OpenStack course VM to set up the environment.
 If you are not yet on OpenStack, please get set up as quickly as possible.
-We have a [openstack][detailed setup guide available] if you need assistance.
+We have a [detailed setup guide available][openstack] if you need assistance.

 1. SSH into your VM using your preferred SSH client.
 Remember that your username and password are both `student` by default.